In Conversation With...

 Existing only on YouTube and supported by the Australian Music Centre, the conversations remain technical and yet still approachable, edited into bite-size clips on specific topics that give insight into the composers’ methods and ideas.
 An educational resource, a tool for the budding composer and also just a fascinating look into the world of new music, In Conversation With… isn’t simply about interviews, it’s about starting a conversation.

-Current uploads include conversations with Elliott Gyger, Raffaele Marcellino, Ross Edwards, Matthew Hindson, Andrew Schultz and Andrew Ford and interviews with Helen Gifford, Kevin March, Katy Abbott and Gordon Kerry are in production.
+Current uploads include conversations with Elliott Gyger, Raffaele Marcellino, Ross Edwards, Matthew Hindson, Andrew Schultz, Andrew Ford, Katy Abbott and Gordon Kerry and interviews with Helen Gifford, Kevin March and Nicole Murphy are in production.

 You can stay updated as new clips go online by subscribing to the Halcyon YouTube channel.